urob/zmk-helpers/README.md

   your own ZMK repository, you can use ZMK's [beta testing](https://zmk.dev/docs/features/beta-testing) feature to configure Github Actions to build against a patched remote branch of ZMK.
-To do so, replace the contents of `west.yml` in your local `zmk-config/config` directory with the following
+To do so, replace the contents of `west.yml` in your `zmk-config/config` directory with the following contents, which adds the required PR:
-  contents:
     ```
     manifest:
       remotes: